$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and Johnson graphs: Definitions and notations

-which we call the {\it intersection matrix} of the completely regular code $C$.
+is called the {\it intersection matrix} of the completely regular code $C$.

-The eigenvalues of this matrix are called {\it the eigenvalues } of the completely regular code $C$.
-It is well-known that the eigenvalues of a completely regular code in a regular graph are necessarily eigenvalues of the graph, which is known as Lloyd's theorem.
+The eigenvalues of this matrix are {\it the eigenvalues} of the completely regular code $C$.
+It is well-known that the eigenvalues of any completely regular code in a regular graph are necessarily eigenvalues of the graph, which is known as Lloyd's theorem.

 Given a set of vertices $C$ in a graph $\Gamma$ we denote by $\chi_C$ its characteristic vector in the vertex set of the graph.